 It started as a part-time business selling the BSA line of motorcycles.
 Bultaco, Moto Morini and Rickman products were soon added, then in the 1960s they introduced Kawasaki to their line-up and made the shop a full-time business venture.

-Today it's Koup's Cycle Shop Inc. with Kawasaki, Suzuki, SSR and Electric Bicycles as well as Kawasaki Teryx and Mules.
+Today it's Koup's Cycle Shop Inc. with Kawasaki, Suzuki, SSR, Benelli and Electric Zero Motorcycles as well as Kawasaki Teryx and Mules.
 Ralph and Larry have passed away, but it's still a family affair with Larry's wife, Zelda, and son, David, owners of the franchise.
 "My grandfather and dad were both motorcycle enthusiasts," David states.
 "My father had his first one at age 16."
 David caught this motorcycling "bug" too and began riding at the age of 6.
 Today he is the shop's general manager and loves every minute of it.
 "Dad never coaxed me or influenced me in any of my decisions," Dave confesses.
 "I enjoy this business, so it just fell into place."
 David's son Sam is also involved in the business.

 In over the years Koup's has seen many changes in this industry.
 It's expanded to include a wider number of sport-type vehicles used for transportation, recreation and work use.
 Apparel, accessories and service are now key elements of the motorcycle store as well as on-line sales.